openharmony/docs/en/device-dev/kernel/kernel-small-debug-process-cpu.md

     -   If the process is not created, return an error code.

 3. Call  **LOS\_GetAllProcessCpuUsage**  to obtain the CPUP of all processes.
-    -   If the CPUP is initialized, disable interrupt, obtain the CPUP in different modes, and then enable interrupt.
+    -   If the CPUP has been initialized, disable interrupt, obtain the CPUP in different modes, and then enable interrupt.
     -   If CPUP is not initialized or has invalid input parameters, return an error code.

 4. Call  **LOS\_HistoryTaskCpuUsage**  to obtain the historical CPUP of a specified task.